 Dependency on Technology

-One potential drawback of NFC mobile payment is that it relies on technology, which can sometimes be unpredictable.
+One potential drawback of NFC wireless payment is that it relies on technology, which can sometimes be unpredictable.
 If a user’s smartphone battery dies or their device malfunctions, they may be unable to complete an NFC payment.
 Additionally, if a terminal payment experiences technical difficulties, it could prevent users from making NFC payments.

-NFC Mobile Payment Providers
+NFC Mobile Payment Technology Provider

-Many providers support NFC mobile payments at this stage.
+Many providers support NFC wireless payments at this stage.
 However, most consumers choose a payment provider by the brand of mobile device they own.
 Of course, you can also choose a digital wallet you use frequently.
 Here are a few of the most popular NFC mobile payment providers：

 - Apple Pay

 Apple Pay is popular with most consumers in the United States.
 According to statistics, there will be 43.9 million users using Apple Pay in the United States in 2021.
 It is because the iPhone, iPad, and Apple Watch are all pre-installed with Apple Pay, which users can use directly.
-Apple Pay also supports the storage of up to 12 cards.
+NFC mobile payment Apple Pay also supports the storage of up to 12 cards.
 Customers can choose during the payment process.

 Apple Pay uses a system called tokenization, which has absolute encryption protection.
 Even when customers use Apple Pay, they do not have an unencrypted copy of the customer’s payment information.
 In addition, the combination of Apple Pay and Face ID authentication has long provided perfect security.
 It makes Apple Pay one of the world’s most secure NFC mobile payment applications.